palshin/enum/README.md

 UserRole::CLIENT() instanceof UserRole; // true
 ```
 In some cases may be useful to add meta information to your
-enumaration class.
+enumeration class.
 You can do it like this:

 ```php
 use Palshin\Enum\Enum;